 Does your pet want to go for a ride?

-Bring your furry best friend to the annual Kane County Animal Control Rabies and Microchip Animal Clinic from 10 a.m. o 1 p.m.
-Saturday, Aug.
-22, at 4060 Keslinger Road in Geneva.
+Bring your furry best friend to the annual Kane County Animal Control Rabies and Microchip Animal Clinic from 10 a.m. to 1 p.m.
+Saturday, June 27, at 4060 Keslinger Road in Geneva.

 The clinic will be conducted drive-thru style.
 Dog and cat owners just pull up in their vehicle and let the staff and volunteers do the work.
 People do not need to get out of their cars, but are asked to please wear a mask so everyone remains safe and protected.

-The animal control staff maintains proper infection control by wearing masks, gloves and scrub tops.
+The animal control staff members maintain proper infection control by wearing masks, gloves and scrub tops.
 Their goal is to help treat the animals in need and still provide a much-needed resource during these complicated times.

 For more information about Kane County Animal Control, visit KaneCountyPets.com